 Lock Up Your Backpack

-The number one way to deter casual theft is to buy a backpack that locks.
+The number one way to deter casual theft is to buy a travel backpack that locks.
 Locks prevent theft.
 Duh, right?

 This advice may sound obvious, but many travelers neglect even this most basic level of security by buying the wrong type of bag.